jameshanlon/cheese/pages/home-surveys.md

 As the householder, you are involved directly with the survey by accompanying the surveyor to see first hand how heat moves around your home and where it is lost.
-The entire survey is recorded as a video with audio of the surveyor's commentary and any discussions you might have.
+The entire survey is recorded as a video with audio of the surveyor's commentary and any discussions you might have with them.
 The video is given to you afterwards on a USB memory stick, so you can review the findings at any point.

 Following the survey, a briefing is carried out on the main problems that were identified and how they might be remedied.
 You will have the opportunity